SStyles93/blog/_posts/2024-02-16-UnrealStylizedShaders.md

 ### Stepped cell shading

 Since a major part of stylized games use cell shading, that was the first shader I tried to produce.
-After multiple tests using sequenced unreal `if` nodes, I finally created a custom [HLSL](https://en.wikipedia.org/wiki/High-Level_Shader_Language) shader using the custom unreal node.
+After multiple tests using sequenced unreal `if` nodes, I finally created a custom [HLSL](https://en.wikipedia.org/wiki/High-Level_Shader_Language) shader using the [Custom unreal node](https://docs.unrealengine.com/5.2/en-US/custom-material-expressions-in-unreal-engine/).

 ![]({{ site.baseurl }}/assets/images/ueshaderwork/MF_CellShade.PNG "Cell Shader Material Function"){: width="100%"}

-In this material function (MF_) I get the SkyAtmosphereLightDirection and do a dot product with the `VertexNormalWS` (Object's Vertex Normal in World Space) to set a multiplication value of the BaseColor according to the position of the SkyLight.
+In this material function (MF_) I get the SkyAtmosphereLightDirection and do a dot product with the `VertexNormalWS` (see [Coordinates Expressions](https://docs.unrealengine.com/4.27/en-US/RenderingAndGraphics/Materials/ExpressionReference/Coordinates/)) to set a multiplication value of the BaseColor according to the position of the SkyLight.
 The internal code of the shader is the following:

 ```c++
 float3 col;